 Citi outright states that jewelry is excluded from its damage and theft protection.
 Chase only offers $500 on most cards, but up to $10,000 on a premium card like the Chase Sapphire Reserve for damaged or stolen items within 120 days of the loss.
 However, read the fine print, because clauses like filing a police report within 48 hours of the theft are mandatory to process your claim.
 And the rules may change at any time.

-The best thing to do is call your card company before purchasing to see what kind of protection is applicable on your card, and what the exclusions are.
+The best thing to do is call your card company before purchasing (or even applying) to see what kind of protection is applicable on your card, and what the exclusions are.
 Read all the fine print on your policy once it arrives in the mail, too.
 This may be a deciding factor in which card you use, so it’s best to clarify any doubts before purchasing.